BMW i4

 The BMW i4 (model code G26) is a battery electric compact executive car produced by BMW since 2021.
-It adopts a five-door liftback body style and is marketed as a four-door coupé.
+It has a five-door liftback body style and is marketed as a four-door coupé.
 The initial concept version, named BMW i Vision Dynamics, debuted at the 2017 Frankfurt Motor Show.
 It is the fifth BMW i sub-brand model, and is sold in several variants at different performance levels, including the first battery-electric variant by BMW's motorsport division.
-The production version was revealed in March 2021 and went on sale in November 2021.
+The production version was revealed in March 2021 and went on sale in November of the same year as a 2022 model.

 Development and launch

 An investment of about €200 million in the Munich plant was made in preparation for the 2021 series production as the G26 BMW i4 is built on the same assembly line as cars with combustion engines and plug-in hybrids.
 While 90% of the existing production equipment in the body shop were incorporated into the production process of the i4, several new systems were required mainly for the floor assembly and rear structure as the electric drive and high-voltage battery are different from conventional architectures.
 The plant was closed for six weeks in the summer of 2020 to convert more than 1000 robots in the body shop and assembly area to prepare it for the assembly of the i4.
 The electric motor is assembled in Dingolfing.
 The i4 was revealed fully production-ready in March 2021, three months ahead of schedule, and went on sale in November 2021.